jayholster/jayholster.github.io/README.md

 [Compare these processes across models](https://poe.com/) on Poe for free.
 Try ChatGPT, Claude, Gemini, if you’re not sure where to start.

-Looking ahead, prompts may be less about giving detailed instructions and more about co-creating solutions with powerful AI systems.
+Looking ahead, prompts may be less about giving detailed instructions and more about co-creating solutions with materially and computationally powerful AI systems.
 Here are some ideas, tried and untried:

 - **Gamified Prompting**: AI adapts role-playing games or puzzles in real time to deepen engagement.